skx/evalfilter/BYTECODE.md

 There are two "maths-like" operations which we also allocate an opcode instruction to:

-* OpDec
+* `OpDec`
+  * Decrease the contents of the given variable by one.
-* OpInc
+* `OpInc`
+  * Increase the contents of the given variable by one.

-They take a pointer to a variable name, fetch the value, adjust it, and store back.
-The major difference here is that these instructions do not return anything, since they don't push anything onto the stack they essentially work via side-effects.
+These two opcodes take a pointer to a variable name, fetch the value, adjust it, and store it back.
+The major difference here is that these instructions do __not__ return anything, since they don't push anything onto the stack they essentially work via side-effects.

+Adding support for these operations only requires that the `object.XXX` structure implement the `object.Decrement` and `object.Increment` interfaces.

 # Comparison Operations